1935–36 National Football League (Ireland)

 The 1935–36 National Football League was the 9th staging of the National Football League, a Gaelic football tournament for the Gaelic Athletic Association county teams of Ireland.

-Mayo won the league for the third year in a row.
-There was no final, the league being decided on points.
+Mayo successfully defended its league title for the third consecutive season, without a final; the league being decided on points.

 Format

 This was the first NFL season not to be decided with a knockout final: the team with the most points were winners.
 This would not happen again until 2020, when the league finals were cancelled due to the COVID-19 pandemic.

 Results

 Table

 Mayo finished first with 12 points from eight games.
 They had wins over Kildare, Louth, Laois, Galway, Tipperary and Cavan, and lost to Dublin and Meath.